Brussels Expat Insurance & City Guide

 Brussels, the capital of the kingdom of Belgium is also the ‘capital’ of Europe.
 As well as its historic monuments, Brussels always has something to share with you, which can be found on every street corner.

 Brussels will bring you a huge diversity of meal types.
 Brussels benefits from close ties to the coast and agricultural traditions, but despite having made gastronomic leaps forward in recent years, most restaurants in the city still celebrate Belgium’s excellent national dish: Moules et Frites (mussels and chips).
 If you are a beer lover, Brussels will be your nirvana.

 Once you have located the best places to visit for each type of good, you may also want to have a look at how to buy the best Belgian chocolates, where to buy nice Belgian beer (without getting ripped off!) and also a few places to go for duty-free and souvenir shopping.

-In Brussels, by law, all self-employed people and employees are eligible to enrol in a social insurance security system.
+In Brussels, by law, all self-employed people and employees are eligible to enroll in a social insurance security system.
 There are some special health insurance plans which have been designed specifically for expats.
 Expats would want to have emergency evacuation covered in their international health insurance plan.
 To know about healthcare system in Brussels check out our healthcare region page.

 4. Insurance for Expatriates in Brussels